Image inspired by upklyak on Freepik

 In certain industries, software deployments need to be scheduled and carried out in dedicated maintenance windows.
 Mender allows for the automatic scheduling of deployments so updates can be deployed when a device is idle.
 This saves on the support cost of manually triggering deployments.
 In some cases the update needs to be synchronized across the fleet within that window.
 Mender does this in updating aircraft cabin modules with Airbus.
 The synchronized updates enable shorter maintenance windows, provide user-controlled downtime and help ensure the quality of installed software.

 Furthermore, the software update may need to be verified by authorized personnel before the artifact is deployed to the devices.
-This requires role-based access control (RBAC) and synchronized updates to work in the OTA update solution so that a certified maintenance employee can activate a certain software update and then document/validate the change.
+This requires role-based access control (RBAC) and synchronized updates1 to work in the OTA update solution so that a certified maintenance employee can activate a certain software update and then document/validate the change.

 Phased rollout in the OTA solution enables a gradual roll out of an update and this reduces the risk of fleet malfunction and lowers costs due to unforeseen issues.